 In this paper we have proposed monitoring of software components, and reuse of monitored components, as a general approach towards engineering of resource constrained, embedded, distributed, real-time control systems.
 The concept is general in the sense that it addresses not only the development phase; rather the whole product life cycle, including debugging, testing and maintenance, is considered.
 The concept also extends well into product-line settings, where components and architectures are reused over a set of related product and product variants.

-We have identified four main componentaspects that are of particular interest to monitor: (1) the execution time behaviour of the components, (2) the static and dynamic memory usage, (3) the event ordering of the execution and (4) a sanity check of the components output based on the input.
-We have also discussed how these aspects can be used to enhance four different key-areas within engineering of embedded systems: (i) certifiable components, (ii) system-level testing and debugging, (iii) run-time contract checking, and (iv) observability.

-We have provided a summary of the state-ofthe-art of monitoring support for component models and presented a brief survey of the practices used in today's component models for embedded real-time systems.
+We have identified four key-areas within engineering of embedded systems: (i) certifiable components, (ii) system-level testing and debugging, (iii) run-time contract checking, and (iv) observability.
+We have also discussed how to meet the challenges within these areas, by identifying four main componentaspects that are of particular interest to monitor: (1) the execution time behaviour of the components, (2) the static and dynamic memory usage, (3) the event ordering of the execution and (4) a sanity check of the components output based on the input.
+We have provided a summary of the state-of-the-art of monitoring support for component models and presented a brief survey of the practices used in today's component models for embedded real-time systems.